BND Hamburger Icon

 To make the proper choice between in-house and outsourced, you should ask your RCM candidates for full details of the services you get with your plan.
 You should also clarify whether clearinghouse fees, if applicable, are part of the monthly cost or added on later.
 Lastly, you should check whether copays count as part of your collections.
 The answer will affect how much you pay monthly.

-While not necessarily reflective of the quality of the billing service itself, most RCM companies include access to their PMS and EMR system in their offerings.
+• Medical software access: While not necessarily reflective of the quality of the billing service itself, most RCM companies include access to their PMS and EMR system in their offerings.
 This can be a cost-effective way to gain access to some of the top medical software on the market.
-Most medical billing providers will also require you to use their PMS, though you can typically use whichever EMR system you please.
-If not, you may have to pay extra to migrate your data from your old EMR system to your new one.
+“You should expect full transparency from a medical billing service within your medical software platform,” Sturz said.
+“Stray away from companies that plan to bill services out of a separate software.”

-Virtually every medical billing company we reviewed will follow up all unpaid claims on your behalf.
+• Follow-up on unpaid claims: Virtually every medical billing company we reviewed will follow up on all unpaid claims on your behalf.
 This service applies to payments from both your patients and their payers.
 An effective medical billing service will follow up on unpaid claims promptly and repeatedly until the account is settled.
 When handling patient statements and follow-ups, the best medical billers consider customer service and how their collection efforts could reflect on your practice.

-• Greater efficiency: Especially if you’re a small practice, outsourced medical billing can be key to ensuring your team isn’t overworked.
-Small practices’ front-office teams are often jacks of many trades for whom the revenue cycle is tedious, lengthy and complex.
+• Greater efficiency: Outsourced medical billing can be key to ensuring your team isn’t overworked, especially if you’re a small practice.
+Small practices’ front-office teams are often jacks of many trades, for whom the revenue cycle is tedious, lengthy and complex.
 Outsourcing the process (partially or entirely) alleviates this challenge.

 • Higher accuracy: Claim errors from carelessness are a huge revenue drain.
 When you outsource your billing to experts, especially those with rules-based engines, you mitigate this risk.
 These experts and their technology are a powerful combination for identifying potential claim errors and solving them before they become huge issues.

-• More collections: Outsourced medical billing teams focus entirely on billing.
-The result is more collections more quickly.
-Even the best in-house teams, given their many responsibilities, can rarely achieve the revenue peaks possible with outsourcing.
+• More collections: Outsourced medical billing teams focus entirely on billing, resulting in more collections more quickly.
+Given their many responsibilities, even the best in-house teams can rarely achieve the revenue peaks possible with outsourcing.

-• In-depth data and analytics: Many medical billing services will analyze your accounts receivable and use the trends they observe to suggest modifications to your processes.
+• In-depth data and analytics: Many medical billing services analyze your accounts receivable and use the trends they observe to suggest modifications to your processes.
 You should also be able to create reports at will in the included PMS.
-Through these reports, you can get a clear view into your finances and see how to adjust your operations for more revenue.
+These reports can give you a clear view of your finances and show you how to adjust your operations for more revenue.

 • Practice management consultation: Especially for smaller practices, the consulting services that accompany RCM can precede growth.
 The operational advice you receive can result in more revenue, which you can invest in hiring more staff or expanding your services.
 And if you follow your consultant’s recommendations, you’ll be on a fast path to even more revenue soon enough.